Jr-14/clox/docs/LEARNING.md

 - Read a single byte from the bytecode at the given offset.
 This is the **opcode**.
 - Switch on the type of **opcode** or instruction, and dispatch a utility function for displaying it.
 - Also print any instruction/**opcode** it doesn't understand.

+# 15 VM
+- Static VM instance?
+A singleton makes the design much simpler.
+- VM works its way through the bytecode, keeping trakc of where it is, the location of the instruction currently being executed.
+The name **IP** or **Instruction Pointer**.
+This always points to the next instruction, not the one currently beig handled.